-Bonaventure encourages building and strengthening all existing support networks you may have, however when it comes to visiting the program there a few guidelines we ask you to follow to ensure we are able to keep you and the other individuals in the program safe.
+Bonaventure encourages building and strengthening all existing support networks you may have, however when it comes to visiting the program there a few guidelines we ask you to follow to ensure we are able to always keep you and the other participants safe.

-If you would like to have a visitor at the program, they must be pre-approved by the Program Manager, as well has being scheduled at an agreed upon time to respect the needs and privacy of other individuals in the program.
+If you would like to have a visitor at the program, they must be pre-approved by the Program Manager, as well has being scheduled at a agreed upon time to respect the needs and privacy of other participants in the program.